sei-protocol/sei-chain/sei-ibc-go/docs/migrations/v2-to-v3.md

 ## IBC Apps

+### Channel state will not be set before application callback

+The channel handshake logic has been reorganized within core IBC.
+Channel state will not be set in state after the application callback is performed.
+Applications must rely only on the passed in channel parameters instead of querying the channel keeper for channel state.

+### IBC application callbacks moved from `AppModule` to `IBCModule`

 Previously, IBC module callbacks were apart of the `AppModule` type.
 The recommended approach is to create an `IBCModule` type and move the IBC module callbacks from `AppModule` to `IBCModule` in a separate file `ibc_module.go`.